What is disrepair?

 - electrical hazards.

 - damp and mould (one of the most common causes is condensation).
-You can find out how to prevent damp and mould by visiting our webpage on avoiding condensation and mould.
+Find out how to prevent damp and mould by visiting our webpage.

 If something is not broken, but doesn't work as well as it could, then it is not disrepair, For example, a draughty window that isn't broken doesn't count as disrepair and a landlord wouldn't have to fix it.